-Global Game Jam at Farset is back again in 2017, in partnership with Northern Ireland Screen.
-The Game Jam will run from Friday 20th to Sunday 22nd, and is a chance to meet some great people and develop a fun game in a weekend.
-With a party atmosphere from Friday night, there will be plenty of people there to team up with, create something interesting and, most importantly, to have fun!
+Global Game Jam at Farset Labs is back again in 2020, with support from Northern Ireland Screen.
+The Game Jam will run from Friday 31st January to Sunday 2nd February – come meet some great people and develop a game idea in a weekend.
+With a party atmosphere from Friday night, there will be plenty of people there to team up with, create something interesting and (most importantly) to have fun!

 Global Game Jam is always very popular; so to avoid disappointment, book early!

-The event is free, and all meals are catered!
-The game jam’s theme will be announced at 5pm on Friday 20th January so we recommend all participants to be in Farset before that time, or send word if you will be arriving later on.
+The theme is announced on-site at 5pm on Friday 31st January so we recommend everyone be in Farset before that time, or send word if you will be arriving later on.
 We look forward to seeing you all, as it will be a great weekend!

 WHAT DO I NEED?